 You can see right at this point that we’re just inches away from the slogan.
 All I had to do was make those truths pithy and rhyming.
 Here’s just a little glimpse into how I write and preach.
 Somewhere along the way, as I was preparing one of the dozens and dozens of messages that I gave on Christian Hedonism over the years, I was trying to find a fresh way to put the truth into a pithy, memorable form.
 I still do this — I still want to find new ways.
 But when I was preparing that day, the words came: God is most glorified in us when we are most satisfied in him.

 The slogan did not come first.
 The reality came first.
 Then over the years, with every new opportunity to explain the reality, I would grasp for fresh ways to say it, and that formulation stuck.

 The Bible and Edwards

-Now as far as those who helped me, the most important thing to say would be the psalmist who said, “Delight yourself in the Lord” (Psalm 37:4), and Jesus calling for us to rejoice in the midst of the worst suffering.
-Finally, the apostle Paul with his passage in Philippians 1, especially.
+Now as far as those who helped me, the most important thing to say would be the psalmist who said, “Delight yourself in the Lord” (Psalm 37:4), and Jesus calling for us to rejoice in the midst of the worst suffering (Matthew 5:11–12), and finally, the apostle Paul — with his passage in Philippians 1 especially.
 The people that helped me were Bible writers.
 As far as the formulation goes, Jonathan Edwards would be the person who helped me most.

-“God’s passion to be glorified in John Piper’s life and John Piper’s passion to be happy are not at odds.”
+“God’s passion to be glorified in my life and my passion to be happy are not at odds.”